microsoft/FluidFramework/docs/content/docs/recipes/audience-react.md

 ### Set up AudienceDisplay component

-1. Create and open a file `\src\AudienceDisplay.js` in your code editor.
+1. Create and open a file `\src\AudienceDisplay.js` in the code editor.
 Add the following `import` statements:

 ```js
   import { useEffect, useState } from "react";